mirage/mirage-www/data/wiki/hello-world.md

 end
 ```

-To veteran OCaml programmers among you, this might look a little odd: We have a
-main `Hello` module parameterised by a module (`Time`, of type `Mirage_time.S`) that contains a method `start` taking an ignored parameter `_time` (an instance of a `time`).
-This is the basic structure required to make this a MirageOS unikernel
+We define a main `Hello` module parameterised by a module `Time`, of type
+`Mirage_time.S`.
+The `Time` module provides the functionality enabling us to
+interact with the environment clock.
+Our `start` function also takes a parameter
+`_time` (an instance of a `time` which is ignored).
+This parameterization of a
+unikernel's main module and its `start` function is the basic structure required
+to make a MirageOS unikernel that can be built to run on any supported
-rather than a standard OCaml POSIX application.
+environment, rather than a standard OCaml POSIX application.

 The module type for our `Time` module, `Mirage_time.S`, is defined in an
 external package [mirage-time](https://github.com/mirage/mirage-time).
+The name
-The name `S` for "the module type of things like this" is a common OCaml convention (comparable to naming the most-used type in a module `t`).
-There are many packages defining module types for use in Mirage.
+pattern `Foo.S` for "the **s**ignature of `Foo` modules" is a common OCaml
+convention (comparable to naming the most-used type in a module `t`).
+There are
+many packages defining module types for use in Mirage.

-The concrete implementation of `Time` will be supplied at
+The concrete implementation of `Time` will be supplied at compile time,
-compile time, depending on the target that you are compiling for.
-This
+depending on the target that you are compiling for.
+This calls for some
-configuration is stored in `config.ml`, so let's take a look:
+additional configuration  in `config.ml`, so let's take a look:

 ```ocaml
 $ cat tutorial/hello/config.ml